Low-emission zone: Netherlands

 Amsterdam, The Hague, Utrecht and Arnhem have LEZs (milieuzone) applying to passenger cars and delivery vans.
 Only diesel passenger cars and diesel delivery vans meeting the emission standards of Euro 4 and above are allowed to enter the LEZs.
 Diesel trucks and diesel Buses/coaches have to meet Euro VI (6) or above to enter the LEZs.
 The LEZ of Arnhem does not apply to buses/coaches.

 The LEZ of Amsterdam covers practically the entire area within the A10 highway.
 The highway itself is not part of the LEZ.

 The LEZ of The Hague covers the area enclosed by the Centrumring (S100) and Professor B.M.
 Teldersweg (S200).
 These roads themselves, as well as the road from Lijnbaan to the visitors’ car park and the parking garage of the HMC Westeinde hospital, are not part of the LEZ.

 Rotterdam has an LEZ applying to trucks only.
 Diesel trucks have to meet the Euro VI (6) emission standard or above.

 Norway

 Norway has LEZs in Bergen and Oslo.

+Poland

+Poland has LEZ only in Warsaw as of October 2024.